 Do a Water Test

 One of the first things you want to do when you get your new Instant Pot is a water test.
-You do this to get acquainted with the machine and to make sure it is working correctly.
+You do this to get acquainted with the machine and ensure it works correctly.
 Here’s what you need to do:

 - First, pour 3 cups of water into the inner pot of your Instant Pot.

 - Then, put the lid on your cooker and turn your valve to sealed.
 This seam release valve is a very important part of the machine.
 Make sure the lid is turned to lock properly.

 - Once it is sealed, set it to high pressure for 3 minutes.
 To do this hit the cooking time or manual button and then plus or minus until the screen reads 3.
 Make sure it’s not in the low-pressure setting.

 - Once the pressure cooker has reached pressure 3, it will begin to count down from 3 minutes to zero.

 - When the time is up, the Instant Pot will beep.
-When it beeps, you will turn the pot to the “keep warm” function.
+When it beeps, you’ll turn the pot to the “keep warm” function.

 - Then, you’ll turn your Instant Pot off.
 To do this, hit the off button.

 - Allow the pressure to release.
 Remove the lid and dump out the water.